-&lt;sup>1 In its motion at Paragraph 10, OPC states that public buildings were closed and other restrictions were made on gatherings pursuant to Executive Order 2020-69.
+1 In its motion at Paragraph 10, OPC states that public buildings were closed, and other restrictions on gatherings were made, pursuant to Executive Order 2020-69.
 This order was extended several times, and the last extension (Order 2020-246, issued September 30, 2020) expired on November 1, 2020.

-ORDER NO. PSC-2022-0276-PCO-GU DOCKET NO. 20220069-GU PAGE 2
+ORDER NO. PSC-2022-0277-PCO-GU DOCKET NO. 20220067-GU PAGE 2

-Contrary to OPC's assertion, there is no statutory requirement that the Commission conduct in-person service hearings in a gas utility's service territory.
-To the contrary, Florida law contains specific provisions allowing agencies to conduct proceedings by means of communications media technology (CMT).
-More specifically, testimony provided through a form of CMT is afforded equal weight to testimony that is provided in-person.
-Nor is an Executive Order a prerequisite for conducting a service hearing virtually.
+Contrary to OPC's assertion, there is no statutory requirement that the Commission conduct in-person service hearings in a gas utility's service territory.2 Florida law contains specific provisions allowing agencies to conduct proceedings by means of communications media technology (CMT).3 More specifically, testimony provided through a form of CMT is afforded equal weight to testimony that is provided in-person.4 Furthermore, an Executive Order is not a prerequisite for conducting a service hearing virtually.
 The provisions of Florida Law allowing the Commission to hold virtual hearings predate the executive orders referenced in OPC's motion.

-In addition, it is noted that the Florida Supreme Court recently announced a host of rule changes that broaden and permanently authorize remote proceedings in a variety of situations.
-These changes give recognition to the positive outcomes and efficiencies of remote (virtual) hearings observed during the COVID-19 pandemic.
-They include a "substantially rewritten" Rule 2.530 under the Florida Rules of General Practice and Judicial Administration, which enables a court official to authorize the use of communications technology in the event of one party's written request or simply at the discretion of the court official.
+In addition, the Florida Supreme Court recently announced a host of rule changes that broaden and permanently authorize remote proceedings in a variety of situations.5 These changes give recognition to the positive outcomes and efficiencies of remote (virtual) hearings observed during the COVID-19 pandemic.
+They include a "substantially rewritten" Rule 2.530 under the Florida Rules of General Practice and Judicial Administration, which enables a court official to authorize the use of communications technology in the event of one party's written request or simply at the discretion of the court official.6